 In evaluating the Board's performance, the NC implements an assessment process that requires each Director to submit an assessment form of the performance of the Board as a whole during the financial year under review.
-This assessment process takes into account, inter alia, performance indicators such as the Board composition, maintenance of independence, Board information, Board process, Board accountability, communication with Management and standard of conduct.
+This assessment process takes into account, inter alia, performance indicators such as the Board composition, maintenance of independence, timeliness and completeness of information to the Board, Board process, Board accountability, communication with Management and standard of conduct.
 The results of the assessment exercise were reviewed by the NC and the NC also considered the contribution by each director towards the achievement of the Board for each of the performance indicator.
 No external facilitator was used in the evaluation process.